 Petition for the Award of the Masters Degree: Once a student has completed all requirements for the MA degree, the student and his or her advisor submit a petition to the chair; the chair circulates the petition to the entire faculty and forwards it to the Graduate School.
 This petition should include documentation of satisfactory completion of all the Graduate School requirements (including cumulative credits and grade point average) and the requirements listed above.
 Sample petitions are available in the academic coordinator’s office.

-Additional Sociocultural Requirements for the First Two Years
+Additional Sociocultural Requirements for the First Three Years

 Area Expertise: All graduate students are required to complete elective coursework or independent reading on their regional area of expertise.